-Whether you have a family business or own a business with others, it is important to consider what happens on your death or incapacity:
+For owners of businesses, it is important to consider what happens on death or incapacity.

-- For individuals owning a business with other individuals, a buy-sell agreement (usually coupled with appropriate insurance) is recommended.
-The buy-sell agreement allows owners to set out how their interests will be dealt with, which avoids involving the deceased or incapacitated owner’s spouse or relative in the business.
+For individuals owning a business with other individuals, a buy-sell agreement (usually coupled with appropriate insurance) is recommended.
+The buy-sell agreement allows owners to set out how their interests will be dealt with, which avoids involving the deceased or incapacitated owner’s beneficiaries in the business.
 Instead, that owner’s interest is paid out to their estate, usually with insurance proceeds.
-Ideally, the agreement is used in conjunction with a shareholders’ agreement (or partnership agreement).
+Ideally, the agreement is used with a shareholders’ agreement (or partnership agreement).

-- For individuals with a family business who have had children enter the family business or a business they are considering selling or passing control to their children, the process should be structured with all family members understanding and in agreement (where possible).
-We can assist in these family discussions to agree on a strategy then prepare documentation to achieve your strategy.
+For individuals with a family business who have had children enter the family business, or who have a business they are considering selling to (or passing control to) their children, the process should be structured.
+Ideally, all family members should understand and agree the plan.
+We can help facilitate these family discussions to agree on a strategy then prepare documentation to enact it.

-- For individuals with trusts or entities holding family businesses, a bespoke family agreement may be appropriate.
-This provides a clear framework for the operation and future of trusts and businesses held through those trusts on the death of key family members.
+For individuals with trusts or entities holding family businesses, a bespoke family agreement may be appropriate.
+These agreements provide a clear framework for the operation and future of trusts and businesses held through those trusts on the death of key family members.
 The agreements vary greatly but often cover matters including:

 - setting protocols for key decisions